 Southeast Community College has one of the top nursing programs in Nebraska.
 It is considered the premier community college in the state of Nebraska.
 Southeast’s primary location is in Lincoln, and the school has over twenty-five additional off-campus sites.
 Established in 1941 as Fairbury Junior College, the school has since expanded and absorbed multiple other community colleges in the area, creating a large institution with equally sizable courses.
 They offer both an Associates in Nursing, as well as a certification in Practical Nursing.

 Additionally, Southeast Community College provides students with a wide variety of tangible programs.
 These include Medical Assisting and Healthcare Services, which may provide further interest to students interested in the field as well.
 The school’s website has a 91% job placement rate, with an average starting salary of $52,000 USD per year.

 10. Metropolitan Community College

 Metropolitan Community College in Omaha is one of the top nursing programs in Nebraska.
-Metropolitan is a public college established in 1971.
-It has a rather expansive selection of nursing programs, including Associates in Nursing, Practical Nursing, and Certified Nursing Assistant (CNA) programs.
+The school has a rather expansive selection of nursing programs, including Associates in Nursing, Practical Nursing, and Certified Nursing Assistant (CNA) programs.
 While MCC has the same nursing programs as many schools on this list, its primary benefit is affordability.
 The community college has some of the lowest tuition rates in the state, letting students earn a degree at a fraction of the cost of a four-year institution.